scala/docs.scala-lang/scala3/getting-started.md

 ### Installing Coursier

 The <a href="https://get-coursier.io/docs/cli-installation" target="_blank">Coursier installation page</a> shows how to install Coursier and its `cs` command on macOS, Windows, and Linux systems.
-See that page for how to install Coursier, and then come back to this page.
+See that page for how to install Coursier, and then come back to this guide.

 ### Run the Coursier setup command

 <!-- TODO: need to be more clear about what JDK is installed -->
-With Coursier’s `cs` command-line tool installed, run this `cs setup` command to install a JDK, sbt, and the other tools mentioned above:
+With Coursier’s `cs` command-line tool installed, run `cs setup` command to install a JDK, sbt, and the other tools mentioned above:

 ```sh
 $ cs setup